Ascencio History, Family Crest & Coats of Arms

 - Virgilio Ascencio, aged 35, who landed in America, in 1919

-- Daniel Ascencio, aged 39, who emigrated to the United States from Port au Prince, Haiti, in 1923
+- Daniel Ascencio, aged 39, who immigrated to the United States from Port au Prince, Haiti, in 1923

 - Natalie Ascencio, American painter, sculptor and marionette maker